Ulik

 Ulik is a fictional character appearing in American comic books published by Marvel Comics.
 He usually appears as an adversary of Thor.
 Ulik was created by Stan Lee and Jack Kirby, and first appears in Thor #137 (February 1967).

-Debuting in the Silver Age of Comic Books, Ulik has appeared in over four decades of Marvel continuity, principally as a member of the character Thor's Rogues' Gallery.
+Debuting in the Silver Age of Comic Books, Ulik has appeared in over four decades of Marvel continuity, principally as a member of Thor's rogues' gallery.
 The character has also appeared in other Marvel-related products including animated television series, toys, and trading cards.